Roxie, Mississippi: History

 The town was located at the crossroads of the Louisville, New Orleans and Texas Railway and the Yazoo and Mississippi Valley Railroad.
 Most of the early residents were employed by the railroads or worked in the logging industry and sawmills.

 Roxie's children attended the Roxie School, whose motto was Home of the Tigers.
-In 1962, the high school portion of the school shut down, and all students from grades 9 to 12 were bussed to the new Franklin High School in Meadville.
+In 1962, the high school portion of the school shut down, and all students from grades 9 to 12 were bused to the new Franklin High School in Meadville.
 Roxie School continued for a few years after as an elementary school.

 Geography

 Roxie is located in western Franklin County.
 U.S. Routes 84 and 98 pass through the town, leading east 11 mi to Meadville, the county seat, and west 22 mi to Natchez.

 According to the United States Census Bureau, Roxie has a total area of 2.9 km2, all land.

 Demographics

 As of the 2020 United States census, there were 469 people, 136 households, and 119 families residing in the town.